MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Dongsung Huh, Avinash Baidya.
   - Key Word: Invariant Learning.
   - <details><summary>Digest</summary> We identify a fundamental flaw of IRM formulation that causes the failure.
 We then introduce a complementary notion of invariance, MRI, that is based on conserving the class-conditioned feature expectation across environments, that corrects for the flaw in IRM.
 Further, we introduce a simplified, practical version of the MRI formulation called as MRI-v1.
 We note that this constraint is convex which confers it with an advantage over the practical version of IRM, IRM-v1, which imposes non-convex constraints.
 We prove that in a general linear problem setting, MRI-v1 can guarantee invariant predictors given sufficient environments.

+- Exploiting Adapters for Cross-lingual Low-resource Speech Recognition. [[paper]](https://arxiv.org/abs/2105.11905)
+  - Wenxin Hou, Han Zhu, Yidong Wang, Jindong Wang, Tao Qin, Renjun Xu, and Takahiro Shinozaki. *TASLP 2022*
+  - Key Word: Cross-domain learning; Speech recognition.
+  - <details><summary>Digest</summary> We propose a novel algorithms called SimAdapter for explicitly learning knowledge from adapters.
+Our algorithm leverages adapters which can be easily integrated into the Transformer structure.MetaAdapter leverages meta-learning to transfer the general knowledge from training data to the test language.
+SimAdapter aims to learn the similarities between the source and target languages during fine-tuning using the adapters.

 - FL Games: A federated learning framework for distribution shifts. [[paper]](https://arxiv.org/abs/2205.11101)
   - Sharut Gupta, Kartik Ahuja, Mohammad Havaei, Niladri Chatterjee, Yoshua Bengio.